NTFS: Scalability

 NTFS is optimized for 4 KB clusters, but supports a maximum cluster size of 2 MB.
 (Earlier implementations support up to 64 KB) The maximum NTFS volume size that the specification can support is 2^{64} − 1 clusters, but not all implementations achieve this theoretical maximum, as discussed below.

 The maximum NTFS volume size implemented in Windows XP Professional is 2^{32} − 1 clusters, partly due to partition table limitations.
 For example, using 64 KB clusters, the maximum size Windows XP NTFS volume is 256 TB minus 64 KB.
 Using the default cluster size of 4 KB, the maximum NTFS volume size is 16 TB minus 4 KB.
 Both of these are vastly higher than the 128 GB limit in Windows XP SP1.
-Because partition tables on master boot record (MBR) disks support only partition sizes up to 2TB, multiple GUID Partition Table (GPT or "dynamic") volumes must be combined to create a single NTFS volume larger than 2TB.
+The size of a partition in the Master Boot Record (MBR) is limited to 2 TiB with a hard drive with 512-byte physical sectors, although for a 4 KiB physical sector the MBR partition size limit is 16 TiB.
+An alternative is to use multiple GUID Partition Table (GPT or "dynamic") volumes for be combined to create a single NTFS volume larger than 2 TiB.
 Booting from a GPT volume to a Windows environment in a Microsoft supported way requires a system with Unified Extensible Firmware Interface (UEFI) and 64-bit support.
+GPT data disks are supported on systems with BIOS.

 The NTFS maximum theoretical limit on the size of individual files is 16 EB (16 × 1024^{6} or 2^{64} bytes) minus 1 KB, which totals 18,446,744,073,709,550,592 bytes.
 With Windows 10 version 1709 and Windows Server 2019, the maximum implemented file size is 8 PB minus 2 MB or 9,007,199,252,643,840 bytes.

 Interoperability

 Windows

 While the different NTFS versions are for the most part fully forward- and backward-compatible, there are technical considerations for mounting newer NTFS volumes in older versions of Microsoft Windows.
 This affects dual-booting, and external portable hard drives.
-For example, attempting to use an NTFS partition with "Previous Versions" (Volume Shadow Copy) on an operating system that does not support it will result in the contents of those previous versions being lost.
+For example, attempting to use an NTFS partition with Windows' feature "Previous Versions" (Volume Shadow Copy) on an operating system that does not support it will result in the contents of those previous versions being lost.

 A Windows command-line utility called convert.exe can convert supporting file systems to NTFS, including HPFS (only on Windows NT 3.1, 3.5, and 3.51), FAT16 and FAT32 (on Windows 2000 and later).
+The conversion occurs in-place, meaning the existing files stay where they are and are not re-written during the process.
+The process is not reversible without formatting and writing the files again.